-- 1. Hourly rates are annual rates divided by 1950. - 2.
-In determining, on initial appointment, placement on the salary scale, previous years of relevant employment in a licensed Early Childhood Centre shall be taken into account provided that one year's service shall be calculated for part-time workers on a year of 1,440 working hours. - 3.
+- 1. Hourly rates are annual rates divided by1950. - In determining, on initial appointment, placement on the salary scale, previous years of relevant employment in a licensed Early Childhood Centre etc. (see clause G 11) shall be taken into account provided that one year's service shall be calculated for part-time workers on a year of 1950 working hours. - 3.
 No employee progressing from one grade to another shall lose salary by reason of their progression.